Part of our Responsible Packaging guidance

 RAM introduces a direct link between recyclability and cost:

-- Green packaging → lower EPR fees
+Green Lower EPR fees

-- Missing data → treated as red
+Missing data Treated as red

-- Two similar packaging formats may carry different costs
+• Two similar packaging formats may carry different costs

-- Poor data can increase costs unnecessarily
+• Poor data can increase costs unnecessarily

-- Small material changes can shift classifications
+• Small material changes can shift classifications

 Common misunderstandings

+“We don’t need to worry about RAM yet.”
 For large producers, RAM is already part of EPR reporting.
 For others, it is coming through supply chains.

+“Recyclable means low cost.”
 Not always.
 It depends on how packaging performs across collection, sorting and reprocessing.

 “We don’t have the data, so we’ll deal with it later.”
+Missing data is typically treated as red, which increases cost.

 How Samuel Grant Packaging can help